IBorunov/AdvertBoard/README.md

 — Sending mailings to users through the admin-panel.

 # Made with Django 5.0
-## All the pip requirements can be fpund in pip requirements.txt
+## All the pip requirements can be found in pip requirements.txt